EmbedJournal/embedjournal/_posts/programming/2014-05-16-implementing-circular-buffer-embedded-c.md

 ### The full vs empty problem

 The big pain point in circular buffers is that there is no _clean way_ to differentiate the buffer full vs empty cases.
 This is because in both the cases, head is equal to tail.
-That is, initially head and tail pointed point to the same location; when data is filled into the buffer, head is incremented and eventually it wraps around (more on this later) and catches tail when you fill the N<sup>th</sup> element into the N element buffer.
+That is, initially head and tail pointed point to the same location; when data is filled into the buffer, head is incremented and eventually it wraps around (more on this later) and catches tail when you fill the N<sup>th</sup> element (note: not 0 indexed) into the N element buffer.
 At this point, head will point to the same location as tail but now the buffer is actually full, not empty.

 There are a lot of ways/workarounds to deal with this but most of them introduce a lot of complexity and hinders readability.
 This article presents a method that gives importance to elegance in design.

 In this method, we deliberately use only N-1 elements in the N element buffer.
-The last element is used (this of this more like a flag) to differentiate between empty and full cases.
+The last element is used (think of this more like a flag) to differentiate between empty and full cases.
 By this logic,

   * if head is equal to tail -> the buffer is empty
   * if (head + 1) is equal to tail -> the buffer is full